CindyZhou2003/mymkdocs/docs/abroad/IELTs_speaking2.md

 1. What will you do if you find something lost by others?

    > If I find something lost by others, I would take it to the lost and found office.
 I think it’s the most practical and responsible way to handle the situation, as it increases the chances of the item being returned to its owner.
-If there’s no lost and found office nearby, I might hand it over to the manager or staff of the place where I found it.
+If there’s no lost and found office nearby, I might **hand it over** to the manager or staff of the place where I found it.

 2. Do you report to the police when finding something lost by others?
 Why?

    > I usually don’t report to the police immediately when I find something lost.
 Instead, I’d first take it to the lost and found office or inform the manager of the place where I found it.
-Reporting to the police would be my last resort, especially if the lost item is very expensive or valuable, like a wallet or a phone.
+Reporting to the police would be **my last resort**, especially if the lost item is very expensive or valuable, like a wallet or a phone.
 I think this approach is more efficient and avoids unnecessary complications.

 3. Have you ever lost things?